 - 1. Carefully remove foam carrier and transfer to a clean and dry area. - 2.
 If necessary, dilate the punctum with an ophthalmic dilator.
 Care should be taken not to perforate the canaliculus during dilation or insertion of DEXTENZA.
 If perforation occurs, do not insert DEXTENZA. - 3.
-After drying the punctal area, using blunt (non-toothed) forceps, grasp DEXTENZA and insert into the lower lacrimal canaliculus.
-DEXTENZA should be placed just below the punctal opening.
-Excessive squeezing of DEXTENZA may cause deformation. - 4.
+After drying the punctal area, using blunt (non-toothed) forceps, grasp DEXTENZA and insert into the lower lacrimal canaliculus by pulling the lid temporally and inserting nasally. - 4.
+Ensure DEXTENZA is placed just below the punctal opening.
+Excessive squeezing of DEXTENZA with forceps may cause deformation. - 5.
 To aid in the hydration of DEXTENZA, 1 to 2 drops of balanced salt solution can be instilled into the punctum.
 DEXTENZA hydrates quickly upon contact with moisture.
-If DEXTENZA begins to hydrate before fully inserted, discard the product and use a new DEXTENZA. - 5.
-DEXTENZA can be visualized when illuminated by a blue light source (e.g., slit lamp or hand held blue light) with yellow filter.
+If DEXTENZA begins to hydrate before fully inserted, discard the product and use a new DEXTENZA. - DEXTENZA can be visualized when illuminated by a blue light source (e.g., slit lamp or hand held blue light) with yellow filter.